-In addition to pork LCAs, similar studies conducted by other agriculture and livestock organizations were reviewed to inform the methods and approach for a land use footprint for the US pork production industry.
+In addition to pork LCAs, similar studies conducted by other agriculture and livestock organizations were reviewed to inform the methods and approach for a land use footprint for the U.S. pork production industry.
 For example, Macleod et al. (2013) reported that 13% of GHG emissions from the global swine production supply chain arise from land use change (transformation) driven by increased feed demand; they did not consider land occupation effects.
-Another study (Cederberg et al. 2009) reported land use for beef production to be three to four times higher in Brazil than in Europe.
-In addition to reporting land requirements for production per hectare of land occupied (e.g., Basarab et al. 2012).
+Another study (Cederberg et al., 2009) reported land use for beef production to be three to four times higher in Brazil than in Europe.
+In addition to reporting land requirements for production of animal LW at the farm gate, some researchers report land use efficiency as the production per hectare of land occupied (e.g., Basarab et al. 2012).
 Of all the assessments reviewed, only a handful quantified land use.
-Figure 1.3 displays some of the results.
+Figure 3 displays some of the results.